fledge-iot/fledge-filter-fft/README.rst

   $ cmake ..
   $ make

-- By default the FogLAMP develop package header files and libraries are expected to be located in /usr/include/foglamp and /usr/lib/foglamp
+- By default the Fledge develop package header files and libraries are expected to be located in /usr/include/fledge and /usr/lib/fledge
-- If **FOGLAMP_ROOT** env var is set and no -D options are set, the header files and libraries paths are pulled from the ones under the FOGLAMP_ROOT directory.
+- If **FLEDGE_ROOT** env var is set and no -D options are set, the header files and libraries paths are pulled from the ones under the FLEDGE_ROOT directory.
-  Please note that you must first run 'make' in the FOGLAMP_ROOT directory.
+  Please note that you must first run 'make' in the FLEDGE_ROOT directory.

 You may also pass one or more of the following options to cmake to override this default behaviour:

-- **FOGLAMP_SRC** sets the path of a FogLAMP source tree
+- **FLEDGE_SRC** sets the path of a Fledge source tree
-- **FOGLAMP_INCLUDE** sets the path to FogLAMP header files
+- **FLEDGE_INCLUDE** sets the path to Fledge header files
-- **FOGLAMP_LIB sets** the path to FogLAMP libraries
+- **FLEDGE_LIB sets** the path to Fledge libraries
-- **FOGLAMP_INSTALL** sets the installation path of Random plugin
+- **FLEDGE_INSTALL** sets the installation path of Random plugin

 NOTE:
- - The **FOGLAMP_INCLUDE** option should point to a location where all the FogLAMP header files have been installed in a single directory.
+ - The **FLEDGE_INCLUDE** option should point to a location where all the Fledge header files have been installed in a single directory.
- - The **FOGLAMP_LIB** option should point to a location where all the FogLAMP libraries have been installed in a single directory.
+ - The **FLEDGE_LIB** option should point to a location where all the Fledge libraries have been installed in a single directory.
- - 'make install' target is defined only when **FOGLAMP_INSTALL** is set
+ - 'make install' target is defined only when **FLEDGE_INSTALL** is set

 Examples: